 "Now that you recognize your shortcomings, you need to do all that you can to change and correct your misdeeds that caused you not to have a child or not to become an imperial official.
 You need to cultivate virtue and tolerance, and to regard others with good will and compassion.
 You also need to care for your health and conserve your energy and spirit.
-Live as if everything in the past dissolved yesterday and a brand-new future begins today.
+Live as if everything in the past dissolved yesterday and a brandnew future begins today.
 If you can accomplish this, then you are a person born anew, a person of virtue and sincerity.

-"If even our body is governed by destiny,

-then how can a body of virtue and sincerity not evoke a response from Heaven?
-As is said in the 'Tai Jia Chapter' in Book of History, 'One may run away from the retribution of Heaven, but one can never escape the retribution for one's misdeeds.'
-It is said in Book of Songs, 'To permanently accord with the mind of Heaven and to seek our own great good fortune.'"
+"If even our body is governed by destiny, then how can a body of virtue and sincerity not evoke a response from heaven?
+As is said in the 'Tai Jia Chapter' in the Book of History: 'One may run away from the retribution of heaven, but one can never escape the retribution for one's misdeeds.'
+It is said in the Book of Songs: 'To permanently accord with the mind of heaven and to seek our own great good fortune."

-"Mr. Kong had predicted that you would not receive an imperial appointment or have a son.
-These are the retributions of Heaven, but even they can be changed.
+The master then told me: "Mr. Kong had predicted that you would not receive an imperial appointment or have a son.
+These are the retributions of heaven, but even they can be changed.
 You only need to develop your virtue, diligently strive to practice goodness, and work to accumulate many hidden merits and virtues.

-These are your ways to re-create good fortune.
+"These are your ways to re-create good fortune.
 How then is it possible that you will not get to enjoy it?
-I Ching, Book of Changes, was written to help people accrue good fortune and to avoid adversity.
+I Ching, the Book of Changes, was written to help people accrue good fortune and to avoid adversity.
 If everything is destined with no room for change, how can we hope to do this?

-The first chapter of I Ching said, "families who often perform good deeds will have an excess of good fortune to pass on to the following generations.'
+"The first chapter of the I Ching

+says, 'Families who often perform good deeds will have an excess of good fortune to pass on to the following generations.'
 Do you believe this?"
-I replied, "yes."
+I replied, "Yes."
 I gratefully accepted his advice and paid my respects to him by prostrating.
 Then I began to regret all my past wrongdoings, large and small, in front of the Buddha's image.
-I wrote down my wish to pass the imperial examinations and vowed to complete three thousand meritorious deeds to show my gratitude towards my ancestors, Earth, and Heaven.
-Upon hearing my vow, the master showed me a merit-fault chart and taught me how to keep a daily record of all the good and bad deeds I had done.
+I wrote down my wish to pass the imperial examinations and vowed to complete three thousand meritorious deeds to show my gratitude towards my ancestors, earth, and heaven.

+Upon hearing my vow, Master Yungu showed me a merit-fault chart and taught me how to keep a daily record of all the good and bad deeds I had done.
 He warned me that bad deeds would neutralize the good ones.
-The master also taught me to recite the Zhun
+The master also taught me to recite the Zhuenti

-Ti Mantra.
+Mantra.
 Only with a mind of purity and concentration could I attain what I sought.

-He explained that it had been said by specialists in drawing talismanic figures, "Those who are considered experts in the art of drawing charms but do not know the right way to do so will be laughed at by spirits."
-The key to drawing charms is having no thoughts from beginning to end Understanding this, begin the first stroke with a still mind after the primal darkness.
+Master Yungu explained that it had been said by specialists in drawing talismanic figures, "Those who are considered experts in the art of drawing charms but do not know the right way to do so will be laughed at by spirits."
+The key to drawing charms is having no thoughts from beginning to end.
+Understanding this, begin the first stroke with a still mind after the primal darkness.
 In the process of drawing, one must let go of all wandering thoughts.
 Only in this way can a charm be effective.